Recommended Reading

 - UToronto Library

-- This book presents a very philosophical take on style.
-It describes the classic style as practiced by Montaigne, Descartes, etc. This book deeply influenced the way that I think about the purpose of expository writing.
+This book deeply influenced the way that I think about the purpose of

 - How to Read a Book by Adler and van Doren